 Every house and mentor group has a student chaplain to serve as a spiritual leader on campus.
 These student chaplains are dedicated to their faith-sharing roles, and they lead the school in morning prayer, serve as lectors and proclaimers during all-school Mass and organize spiritual and service-oriented activities for weekly mentor group meetings.

 The beautiful and serene St. Catherine of Siena Chapel is located at the heart of the Bishop Lynch High School campus.
-Optional morning Mass and BL community rosaries are held in the St. Catherine of Siena Chapel, and this sacred space is always open for students and staffulty to pray and step away from the hustle and bustle of campus life.
+Optional morning Mass and BL community rosaries are held in the St. Catherine of Siena Chapel, and this sacred space is always open for students, faculty and staff to pray and step away from the hustle and bustle of campus life.